3scale/apisonator/docs/extensions.md

 ### no_body (boolean)

 This instructs the software to avoid generating response bodies for certain endpoints.
-In particular, this is useful to avoid generating large response in the authorization endpoints, but can also apply to other endpoints as long as it makes sense to avoid generating the response's body.
+In particular, this is useful to avoid generating a large response in the authorization endpoints, but can also apply to other endpoints as long as it makes sense to avoid generating the response's body.